-We’ll be tacking breastfeeding basics on a later post but today, we’ll focus on nutrition while breastfeeding.
-We know you burn a ton of calories breastfeeding which we can mistake to mean, “I can eat more of everything!”
+Today we are shifting our focus on breastfeeding to nutrition.
+We know you burn a ton of calories breastfeeding which we can mistake to mean, “I can eat whatever I want.”
 In reality, nutrition and breastfeeding go hand in hand.

 OK- so you’re not a human incubator anymore, congrats!
 Those last couple of weeks totally sucked.
 Let’s take a tally; you have regained the ability to sleep on your back, but you will probably never sleep through the night soundly again.
 Hmm.
 You no longer have a giant creature inhabiting your insides, but your body is now a hard working dairy farm.
 Well, I’d say it’s a draw.